 Contract administration is an integral part of the FMS process.
-The international partner is entitled to this service as part of the FMS purchase.
-LOA standard term and condition 1.2 states, "When procuring for the international partner, DOD will, in general, employ the same contract clauses, the same contract administration, and the same quality and audit inspection procedures as would be used in procuring for itself."
+The customer is entitled to this service as part of the FMS purchase.
+LOA standard term and condition 1.2 states, "When procuring for the Purchaser, DoD will, in general, employ the same contract clauses, the same contract administration, and the same quality and audit inspection procedures as would be used in procuring for itself."

-In the LOA, the international partner is charged a Contract Administration Service (CAS) fee for FMS materiel and services delivered from procurement.
+In the LOA, the customer is charged a Contract Administration Service (CAS) fee for FMS materiel and services delivered from procurement.
 The CAS fee has three primary cost components: